cmawhorter/facelift/README.md

 offline and the source code is no longer available.

 This is essentially a fork then, based on the latest copy of FLIR that I had access to, v1.2.
 FLIR is licensed under GPL 2.0.
-If Cory reaches out, I'm happy to grant ownership to him again.

 -Anthony McLin